newhavenrb/dpir/discussion_questions.md

   solution, but it might not be the clearest; and as the code ages & changes, you might need to refactor the lines of the template methods.
 Maybe this is an argument for keeping use of the template method small.
-I'll try to think up a good example.
+I'll try to think up a good example. _Dan_